-Proper employee communications in the workplace have never been so important.
-Since the start of the pandemic, organizations across the world have become more aware of the importance of workplace communications in making employees more engaged and providing a better employee experience.
+Proper employee communication in the workplace has never been so important.
+Since the introduction of remote and hybrid work, organizations worldwide have become more aware of the importance of workplace communications in making employees more engaged and providing a better employee experience.

 In this blog, you will learn about the best practices for boosting employee communications in your organization.

 Before the pandemic, most employees depended on synchronous communication and real-time collaboration with their colleagues.
 Today, however, this is not the case anymore.

 A survey from Pex Research showed that 70% of Americans were working from home at some point since the start of the outbreak.

 Since then, many employers have learned that this transition wasn’t so hard for employees, and some have even seen significant increases in their employees’ engagement and productivity at work.

 Hence, more flexible working environments are here to stay.
 To make them work, however, employers need to reconsider their employee communication strategies, embrace asynchronous communications, and ensure necessary technologies for their workers.

 📹 Before we move forward, take a look at our Masterclass: Best Practices for Managers to Improve Internal Communications